GearHost/Docs/docs/manage-email-accounts.md

 ### Modify a mailbox password
-1. Click this icon located in the menu bar ![domain-settings] and select `Domain Settings`
+1. Click this icon located in the menu bar ![domain-settings]
 2. From the menu on the left select `Accounts`
 2. Click the mailbox name
 3. Click this icon ![dot-button]